-☐ Isolate release location (e.g. mobilize road ☐ Isolate release location (e.g. mobilize roadblocks) for 1.6 km around incident site. ☐ Assess hazards and remove potential igni tion sources, if safe to do so. ☐ Stop product flow and isolate source, if po ossik ole / safe to do so.
-Protect the public by advising residents to site). o eva acuate a safe distance (more than 1.6 km from incident ☐ Inform first responders (e.g., police/sheri ff, fii re, or ambulance) about the hazards. ☐ Do not direct water at spill or source of le ak. ☐ Notify the appropriate oil and gas regulat or(s and complete any required notifications/reporting. ☐ If the release cannot be safely stopped, ke and disperse into the atmosphere, if safe the release site isolated and allow the LPG to escape o so.
-CANADA using a Notice to Airman (NOTAM) ☐ If possible, monitor air quality at incident possisio,e a quant, ate in possible, morntor an quality at mordent site to ensure surety of responders.
-For transportation related incidents, notify EF For transportation related incidents, notify ERAC, if required: ☐ Activate the Plan. , • ☐ Contact ERAC at 1-800-265-0212 and pro · ŭ ☐ Name & telephone number Environmental and climatic conditions ☐ Location Container information, e.g., tank type, size and status of tank (damaged, leaking, etc.) ☐ Incident Location ERAP No. from shipping document ☐ Incident type/description ☐ Consignor ☐ Injuries Carrier ☐ Road or rail shut down Company responsible for tank ☐ Evacuation of public required or underway ☐ Name and contact number of Incident Commander
+Isolate release location (e.g. mobilize roadblocks) for 1.6 km around incident site. ☐ Assess hazards and remove potential ignit tion sources, if safe to do so. ☐ Stop product flow and isolate source, if po ossik ole / safe to do so. ☐ Protect the public by advising residents to eva acuate a safe distance (more than 1.6 km from incident site). ☐ Inform first responders (e.g., police/sherif ff, fi re, or ambulance) about the hazards. ☐ Do not direct water at spill or source of le ak. ☐ Notify the appropriate oil and gas regulate or(s and complete any required notifications/reporting. ☐ If the release cannot be safely stopped, ke еер the release site isolated and allow the LPG to escape and disperse into the atmosphere, if safe to d o so. ☐ Airspace above release can be closed by N VAV CANADA using a Notice to Airman (NOTAM) ☐ If possible, monitor air quality at incident site to ensure safety of responders.
+For transportation related incidents, notify ER RAC, if required: ☐ Activate the Plan. ☐ Contact ERAC at 1-800-265-0212 and prov vide the following information: □ Name & telephone number П Environmental and climatic conditions ☐ Name & telephone number Container information, e.g., tank type, size and ☐ Location ш status of tank (damaged, leaking, etc.) Incident Location ERAP No. from shipping document ☐ Incident type/description ☐ Injuries ☐ Road or rail shut down Company responsible for tank ☐ Evacuation of public required or ☐ Evacuation of public required or П Name and contact number of Incident Commander echnical advice to first responders Accountability Detail 1st Responder Pembina ERAC Security at accident site - First responders; ERAC on arrival X х Technical advice to first responders X Conduct site assessment to identify hazards X Implement emergency response procedures outlined in the Plan Х Conduct formal accident assessment X Notify appropriate regulatory authorities X Contact/evacuate residents X Transfer dangerous goods from damaged containment Х Replace means of containment for dangerous goods X Conduct media related tasks X Conduct post-accident review X Provide transportation to incidents that cannot be accessed by land X